 The classic writings quoted below are taken from the Zhubing Yuanhuo Lun, the Mawangdui, and Sun Si Miao.
 They will offer you the ability to contemplate the first three of the ten lunar months of pregnancy, interpreted and practiced by the leading physicians of that time.
 I invite you to open your modern mind and embrace the poetry and wisdom of the following classical descriptions of the first trimester of pregnancy.

 While reading these classics we must keep in mind that they date from 200 years prior to the birth and 600 years after the death of Christ respectively.
 Society and culture were already patriarchal, where women were subjugated to men and to their control and physical strength.
 Also, at these early times, there were great class distinctions, where the royalty and nobles lived a different life than those who worked in the fields, houses, and served the privileged.
 The advice given regarding gestation was unlikely practiced by most women, as only those of the upper classes or some degree of privilege were lucky enough to actually follow these teachings.
 I imagine that most women reproduced and experienced their pregnancies and births with only a small portion of this type of attention, although I am sure that the classic guidance, instruction, and superstitions of the day had their effect anyway.
-It is a mute point to say that these ancient thoughts reflect life long before the invention of the microscope, before understanding the double helix of the human genome, and before the world of chemicals, drugs, and modern stress.
-In seeing these many differences, and appreciating that these teachings date before a time we could even comprehend, they still have meaning, they definitely have wisdom, and they should be considered by the modern mindset.
+It is a moot point to say that these ancient thoughts reflect life long before the invention of the microscope, before understanding the double helix of the human genome, and before the world of chemicals, drugs, and modern stress.
+In seeing these many differences and appreciating that these teachings date before a time we could even comprehend, they still have meaning, they definitely have wisdom, and they should be considered by the modern mindset.

 Our present-day lifestyle has lost the ancient thread of living in harmony with the earth.
 In fact, recent generations have even lost the concept of it.
 One of the consequences of this loss is that infertility for both genders is on an exponential rise and for them, in order for conception to occur, assistance of hormonal therapy and/or in vitro fertilization is needed, reinforcements far removed from the act of sexual intercourse.

 In looking at how we conduct our pregnancies once conception has occurred, we see that many women continue to remain in the workforce for the duration of pregnancy, quitting jobs or taking leaves of absence only a week before the predictive due dates.
-Today in North America 33% of women are sectioned, 60-80% of first-time mothers agree to have an epidural at some point during their labor, and 85% use a breast pump to facilitate lactation.
+Today in North America 33% of women undergo Caesarean section, 60-80% of first-time mothers agree to have an epidural at some point during their labor, and 85% use a breast pump to facilitate lactation.
 When looking at maternal care in the immediate weeks postpartum we find too many women are in isolation with little wisdom from elders and scant care from their community.
 Post-partum time is all too often cut short because the new mother is forced back to work for financial reasons, leaving the care of her newborn to another during the 40-hour workweek.
 This is a seriously different picture than what is presented in the classics.

 CHINESE CLASSICS ON PREGNANCY